Turbulence, which is caused by disruptions in the airflow around a plane, can be extremely uncomfortable to experience, but it’s mostly not dangerous.

 Yet, turbulence is largely not dangerous for planes and won’t cause permanent harm.

-Have Any Planes Crashed Due to Turbulence?
+Planes Have Crashed Due to Turbulence Though

 The Federal Aviation Administration (FAA) reports 234 turbulence accidents between 1980 and 2008.